 Verdict: See it.

 *Rated R for violence/cruelty, some nudity, and brief sexuality.
 133 minutes.
 Directed by Steve McQueen (Shame, Hunger).

-** Thanks to my friend Cody for seeing this with me.
+** Thanks to my friends Cody and Monica for seeing this with me.